seanlumasag/cs210-project/README.md

 Open the cloned `cs210-project` folder in VS Code, then open `notebook.ipynb`.

+Before running the notebook, make sure these VS Code extensions are installed:

+- Python
+- Jupyter

+VS Code usually prompts you to install these extensions when you open `notebook.ipynb`.
+If it does not, open the Extensions panel in VS Code and install them manually.

 If VS Code asks you to select a kernel or interpreter, choose the Python 3 environment where you installed the required packages.

 Run the notebook from top to bottom by selecting: